awesomephant/walker-in-the-landscape/index.md

 So that He can find Her.
 So that He can enjoy Her.
 So that He can be at one, with Her.

 In this form, He reads of Her, about Her.
-As He has not yet met or experienced Her.
-As though She is just words and images on a page.
-Not Her own words though - Someone else’s.
+As He has not yet met or experienced Her. <span data-image="/assets/images/book.png">As though She is just words and images on a page.</span> Not Her own words though - Someone else’s.
 Of Her.
 About Her.
 Just focusing on Her external features And Her dimensions, It is this which He interprets, This - which makes him start walking.

 {% header %}